bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 ```

 ## Displayed rows
+To set the height of `<b-form-textarea>`, set the `rows` prop to the desired number of
+rows.
+If no value is provided to `rows`, then it will default to `2` (the browser
+default and minimum acceptable value).
+Setting it to null or a value below two will
+result in the devault of `2` being used.

+### Disable resize handle
+Some web browsers will allow the user to re-size the hight of the textarea.
+To disable this feature, set the `no-resize` prop to `true`.

+### Auto height
-`<b-form-textarea>` automaticlly adjusts its height (text rows) to fit the content,
+`<b-form-textarea>` can also automaticlly adjust its height (text rows) to fit the content,
 even as the user enters text.
-For a textarea with no content, the number of rows
-starts at `1`.

 To set the initial minimum height (in rows), set the `rows` prop to the desired
-number of lines.
-If no value is provided to `rows`, then it will default to `1`.
+number of lines (or leave it at hte default of `2`).

 To limit the maximum rows that the text area will grow to (before showing a scrollbar),
 set the `max-rows` prop to the maximum number of lines of text.

-To keep the text-area at a set height, set both `rows` and `max-rows` to the same value.

-**Note:** auto rows will only work when the user explicitly enters newlines in the textarea.

-### Disable resize

-Note that some web browsers will allow the user to re-size the hight of the textarea.
-To disable this, set the `no-resize` prop to `true`.

-## Contextual states
+## Textarea contextual states
 Bootstrap includes validation styles for `valid` and `invalid` states on most form controls.

 Generally speaking, you’ll want to use a particular state for specific types of feedback: